IsmailBl/Dual-Axis-Solar-Tracker/README.md

 3. Utilize the Solar Monitor app (included in the files) to visualize the energy production data from the Arduino.
 4. Connect your phone to the Arduino board using the HC-05 Bluetooth module.

-## Acknowledgements

-We would like to express our gratitude to [name] for their valuable contributions and support in the development of this project.

-Thank you for your interest in our Solar Tracker with Arduino project!